wirecardBrasil/challenge/CODE_DOC.md

 ## Create and preparing database
 1. Create database, tables and columns using file "CREATE.SQL" (on folder ...\challenge\scripts).
 2. Run the initial inserts using file "INSERT.SQL" (on folder ...\challenge\scripts).
-3. Open de file "config.json" and configure it to your database (on folder ...\challenge\src\config).
+3. Open de file "config.json" and configure it to your database (on folder ...\challenge\src\config), setting database name ("database.namedb"), user ("database.user") and password ("database.password").

 ## How do I run the program?
 1. Open CMD and open the folder where are the project (...\challenge\src).